You can find a guide to the site's usage and all of the d-flight services at this link.

 What is the operational take-off Mass?

-It's the mass value at the take-off of the Remote Piloted Aircraft, in operational configuration, including pay load (equipment and installations necessary for carrying out the foreseen operations).
+It is the take-off mass value of the UA vehicle in operational configuration, including the payload (equipment and installations necessary for carrying out the planned operations).

-A natural or legal person who has responsibility for operations.
+A natural or legal person who is responsible for the operations, in accordance with the regulations in force.

 Where can I find the information relating to the serial number of chassis, Flight Control System and Ground Control Station which are necessary for the registration of my drone?